 Many French language schools in France show nowadays on their websites a number of misleading “labels” like “quality school awards”, “customers choices”, “recommended on” etc.

 Prices depend very much on this factor.
-The smaller the classes sizes, the more attention you will get from your teacher, but then the more expensive your course will be.
-Class sizes of maximum 10 students are ideal, leaving enough time for each student to participate actively in class, and offering the teacher the adequate time to look after each student’s progress.
+The smaller the French classes sizes, the more attention you will get from your teacher, but then the more expensive your French immersion course in France will be.
+Class sizes of maximum 10 students are ideal, leaving enough time for each student to participate actively in French class, and offering the teacher the adequate time to look after each student’s progress.
 The nationality mix of students is often very wide since this formula applies to students worldwide.
 Prices for these class sizes stay reasonable compared with prices for Mini-group courses were you might pay double price for having max.
 5 or 6 students per class.

-Does the school offer a wide range of accommodation options?
+Does the French school in France offer a wide range of accommodation options?
 Is the accommodation placement done in-house, so that they know their families and residences?
 Is there a contact locally you can meet in case you wish to change?
-And most important, does the school allow you to change accommodation?
+And most important, does the French school allow you to change accommodation?
 Do they charge for this?
 Do they act according to a quality chart for accommodation, such as the IALC accommodation charte?

-Is the school well located in the city center easily reachable by public transport or on foot from your accommodation?
+Is the French school well located in the city center easily reachable by public transport or on foot from your accommodation?
 Will you find a good infrastructure nearby with sandwich bars, restaurants, café terraces, shopping?
 Are all classrooms well equipped for multimedia activities in order to learn French well?
 Are all premises fully air-conditioned?
 Is a resource center available for self studies activities?
 Is WIFI available in the whole premises and free of charge?

 How do I choose the city for my study?